Marc Ryan Tan

-Marc Ryan Tan Wei Ming (born 18 January 2002) is a Singaporean professional footballer who plays as a left-winger, right-winger or right-midfielder for Singapore Premier League club Tampines Rovers.
+Marc Ryan Tan Wei Ming (born 18 January 2002) is a Singaporean former professional footballer who played as a left-winger, right-winger or right-midfielder.
 He is the son of former Singapore International footballer, Steven Tan.

 Club career

 Early career

 Marc, together with 4 other boys, impressed West Ham's academy coaches, who conducted a training camp for about 25 youth footballers in Singapore in November 2015.
 They later went on trials and trainings with English clubs such as Wolverhampton Wanderers, Stoke City, Charlton Athletic FC and West Ham academy teams in 2016.
 The attacker models his game on Chile international Alexis Sánchez and England star Raheem Sterling.

 Young Lions

 Marc signed with the Young Lions in 2019.
 However, he did not make his debut in the 2019 season.
 Marc made his professional debut on March 11, 2020 in a 3-0 lost against Geylang International.
 He was named in Goal Singapore's 2020 NxGn list as one of the country's biggest talents shortly after.